jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 One of the aims of PIM is for people to have the right information in the right place, in the right form and with enough completeness and quality to meet the current need @jones2007personal.
 However this is not the case for most people.
 Often the necessary information may not be found by the user, or the information may arrive at an unsuitable time such that it cannot be used.

-@jones2010keeping mentions the idea of "keeping found things found", in which people store information in multiple location and multiple applications.
+Jones mentions the idea of "keeping found things found", in which people store information in multiple location and multiple applications @jones2010keeping.
 If this is performed inconsistently, the information people need is scattered widely, which makes it even more difficult to maintain and organise information.
 This is known as information fragmentation @jones2007personal.

 == File Management